Central Connect Airlines

-Central Connect Airlines (CCA) was an airline based in Ostrava, Czech Republic.
+Central Connect Airlines was an airline based in Ostrava, Czech Republic.
 It operated leasing and charter services.
 Its main base was Leoš Janáček Airport Ostrava.

 History

-The airline was established in 2005, was wholly owned by the Central Connect Group (CCG) and had 110 employees as of December 2008.
+The airline was established in 2005, was wholly owned by the Central Connect Group (via Job Air subsidiary) and had 110 employees as of December 2008.
+The airline flew routes from Prague to Berlin, Stuttgart, Hanover, Ljubljana, Kraków and Zagreb on behalf of Czech Airlines.

-In February 2012 the airline retired their last Saab 340F.
+In February 2012 the airline retired their last operational Saab 340F.
+At the end of March the above mentioned routes were taken over by Czech Airlines.
+Because of financial difficulties on the following 18 June Central Connect Airlines ceased operations but there were plans to reorganize the company.

-On 18 June 2012 Central Connect Airlines ceased its regular operations due to financial difficulties.
-The airline served routes from Prague to Berlin, Stuttgart, Hanover, Ljubljana, Kraków and Zagreb in cooperation with Czech Airlines.
-The routes were first taken over by the end of March 2012 from Czech Airlines.
-There were plans to reorganize the company.

-As of December 2013 Central Connect Airlines operated leasing and charter services but didn't resume the scheduled routes for Czech Airlines.

-In June 2014 it was announced that Central Connect Airlines would cease all remaining operations by 30 June 2014.
+As of December 2013 the air carrier operated leasing and charter services but did not resume the routes for Czech Airlines.
+In June 2014 it was announced that Central Connect Airlines would cease all remaining operations on the 30th.